Skip to sign in Skip to content

 Step 3: Add third-party encryption to Gmail

-Unfortunately, even after you’ve paid for a domain and Google Workspace, you may still need to buy one more thing… encryption.
+Unfortunately, even after you've paid for a domain and Google Workspace, you may still need to buy one more thing… encryption.
+Gmail does not always protect sensitive information in a way that meets HIPAA requirements, especially once messages reach your client’s inbox.

 What is encryption?
 Encryption is a method used to make information unreadable to anyone other than the intended recipients.